The 2026 Agentic Commerce Stack: What to Build Before the Window Closes

 | Protocol maintenance (OPEX/mo) | $0 | $500–$2K | $2K–$8K | $5K–$20K |

 For Shopify merchants, protocol integration cost is near zero — the platform handles it.
 The real investment is product data quality, which benefits all channels (SEO, paid search, agentic) simultaneously and compounds over time.
+Protocol toggles are not a substitute for catalog discipline, server-side attribution, and operational readiness — those remain the expensive part for high-SKU catalogs.

 Large independents and enterprise PSPs can't use Shopify's zero-cost path.
-The $50K–500K+ range is real — but only if you build it without a clear protocol map and scope.
+The $50K–500K+ range is real — but only if you build without a clear protocol map and scope.

 // What you get